 On November 16, and November 25, 2015, two derivative lawsuits were filed purportedly on our behalf in the United States District Court for the Northern District of California, captioned Fieser v.
 Van Ness, et al. (Case No. 4:15-CV-05236-HSG) and Csoka v.
-Varian, et al. (Case No. 3:15-cv-05429-SI), against certain of our officers and the members of our board of directors.
-The lawsuits assert claims for breach of fiduciary duty and other violations of law based on the dissemination of allegedly false and misleading statements related to the Company's EYEGUARD-B study.
+Varian, et al. (Case No. 3:15-cv-05429-SI), against certain of our officers and the members of our Board of Directors.
+The lawsuits assert claims for breach of fiduciary duty and other violations of law based on the dissemination of allegedly false and misleading statements related to our EYEGUARD-B study.
 Plaintiffs seek unspecified monetary damages and other relief including reforms and improvements to our corporate governance and internal procedures.
 Both actions are currently stayed pending further developments in the securities class action.
 Management believes the allegations have no merit and intends to vigorously defend against the claims.
-Currently, we do not believe that the outcome of this matter will have a material adverse effect on our results of operations for the period in which such a loss is recognized.
+Currently, we do not believe that the outcome of this matter will have a material adverse effect on our business or financial condition, although an unfavorable outcome could have a material adverse effect on our results of operations for the possible loss or range of loss that may arise from this lawsuit.
+Currently, we do not results of operations for the period in which such a loss is recognized.
 We cannot reasonably estimate the possible loss or range of loss that may arise from this lawsuit.